tshepang/tag-helper/README.md

 [![Linux build status](https://travis-ci.org/panoptix-za/tag-helper.svg?branch=master)](https://travis-ci.org/panoptix-za/tag-helper)

-It does following (tedious) steps in a single command:
+It does the following (tedious) steps in a single command:

-- Listing tags (which are in semver format)
+- Listing latest tag (provided it's in semver format)
-- Determine which is latest
-- Tagging the repo with a version that follows the latest
+- Tagging the repo with a version that increments that tag

 Following is what the `--help` option looks like: